fommil/fpmortals/manuscript/wip.md

 scope: users are forced to think about business logic and execution semantics at the same time.

-A> If `Future` was a Star Wars character, it would be Anakin Skywalker: the chosen A> one, rushing in and breaking things without thinking.
+A> If `Future` was a Star Wars character, it would be Anakin Skywalker: the fallen A> chosen one, rushing in and breaking things without thinking.

 ## Effects and Side Effects